-- update qualification structure and packaging rules to better support individuals to move more easily between related RV industry occupations.
-Opportunities to rationalise qualifications will be explored with the potential for named specialisations further investigated.
-However, initial feedback suggests that core requirements of manufacturing, retailing, service and repair are different.
-It could be argued that these are already 'umbrella' areas, for example the service and repair of caravans, motor homes and camper trailers require different skills but are packaged in the same qualification; - review the selection of imported units from other training packages and how they interact with RV skill needs.
+- update qualification structure and packaging rules to better support individuals to move more easily between related RV industry occupations. - review the selection of imported units from other training packages and how they interact with RV skill needs.

 Implications of not making the change: